greaseuniverse/greasedroid/README.md

-# AppGenie (previously called 'GreaseDroid')
+# GreaseDroid

-**Note that this repository is solely meant be used for research purposes.
+* **Note: This repository is solely meant be used for research purposes.
 It is NOT intended for piracy and other non-legal uses.**
+* **Note: This repository is an archival copy of the primary [GreaseDroid respository](https://github.com/OxfordHCC/greasedroid).**

 <i>Authors</i>: [Konrad Kollnig](https://github.com/kasnder), [Siddhartha Datta](https://github.com/dattasiddhartha)

-AppGenie aims to make it easier for Android users to make their apps fit their special needs.
-This repository provides a proof-of-concept of the paradigms behind AppGenie.
+GreaseDroid aims to make it easier for Android users to make their apps fit their special needs.
+This repository provides a proof-of-concept of the paradigms behind GreaseDroid.

 Before using, please change the provided signing key `release-key.keystore`.